Learning quantum many-body systems from a few copies: Lipschitz constants and transportation cost inequalities

 That is, the maximal number of intersections of the support of $O_i$ on one qubit.
-From these examples we see that for local observables, the ratio of the Wasserstein and Lipschitz constant reflects the locality of the observable.
+From these examples we see that for local observables, the ratio of the operator norm and Lipschitz constant reflects the locality of the observable.